beardedeldo/shadow_wiki/docs/pre-study-bct.md

 - **Breach:** Gain entry into the target structure.
 - **Clear:** Navigate through the structure, ensuring no enemy combatants remain.
 - **Exfil:** Move to the structure exit, exit while forming a security perimeter.
 Use appropriate method to call for exfil (ping command, provide SITREP and CASREP, request exfil).

-**Example:**
-- Make sure teams line up and confirm ready before breaching.
-"Team ready to breach?
-Four ready.
-Three ready.
-Two ready.
-Team ready to breach.
-One man breaching."

-> **Trainers:** This phase integrates teamwork, movement, and tactical clearing.
-Emphasize effective communication and coordinated actions.
-Ensure recruits understand and can execute these concepts in simulated scenarios.